Do the following reactions favor reactants or products at equilib... | Channels for Pearson+

 Chemical Equilibrium

 Chemical equilibrium occurs when the rates of the forward and reverse reactions are equal, resulting in constant concentrations of reactants and products.
-At this point, the system is in a dynamic state where the concentrations of all species remain unchanged over time, even though reactions continue to occur.
-Understanding this concept is crucial for analyzing the favorability of reactants or products in a given reaction.
+At this point, the system is in a dynamic state where the concentrations do not change over time, even though both reactions continue to occur.
+Understanding this concept is crucial for analyzing how reactions shift in response to changes in conditions.

 Recommended video: